BotheorY/yt-chat-magnifier/README.md

 - **Real-time Chat Monitoring**: Connection to YouTube APIs to read chat in real-time from any livestream
 - **Interactive Message Display**: Messages shown in a real-time updated list with auto-scrolling
 - **Message Management**: Manually remove messages from the list
-- **Smart Filtering**: Show only messages with questions and/or containing a minimum number of words, hide duplicates
+- **Smart Filtering**: Show only messages with questions and/or containing a minimum number of words, hide duplicates and channel owner filtering (option to ignore messages from the YouTube channel owner)
 - **AI Moderation**: Automatic exclusion of spam, offensive content, or irrelevant messages through AI moderation
 - **Accessibility Features**:
   - Zoom on message text by increasing text size